Wag3s vs Rotki: Self-Hosted Privacy vs Hosted Jurisdiction Depth (2026)

 Wag3s is a hosted tax-and-accounting layer optimised on different priorities:

-- jurisdiction depth — per-country cost-basis methods (US per-wallet, UK pooling, FR 150 VH bis), the French FEC;
+- jurisdiction depth: per-country cost-basis methods (US per-wallet, UK pooling, FR 150 VH bis) and the French FEC;

-- B2B accounting — company books and FEC via Ledger, the audit trail;
+- B2B accounting: company books and FEC via Ledger, plus the audit trail;

-Rotki optimises self-sovereign privacy/control; Wag3s optimises hosted convenience + jurisdiction/B2B coverage.
+Rotki optimises for self-sovereign privacy and control; Wag3s optimises for hosted convenience and jurisdiction/B2B coverage.
 That is a trade, not a ranking.

 This is not a category gap

 Unlike a pure dashboard, Rotki does accounting and tax.
-So this comparison is honestly on the privacy-vs-convenience and coverage axes — not a "they can't do tax" gap.
-The real differentiators to weigh:
+So this comparison sits honestly on the privacy-vs-convenience and coverage axes, not a "they can't do tax" gap.
+The real differentiators to weigh are:

 Weigh those, not a feature-count headline.